nathwung/monopoly/README.md

 #### 🎯 Dice Roll
 - Press **Enter** to roll animated dice with sound effects
+- Includes a brief delay for the animation, mimicking real dice physics
 - Result is randomized and determines movement steps

 #### 🚶 Movement